 Frames for the Table

 The holiday meal is the center of it all — it’s where the family gathers to enjoy each other’s company and good food.
 If you’ve broken out the fine china for the occasion, add a touch more class and create a menu: simply type up the appetizers, main course and all the side dishes (choosing the right font, of course!) and print it out.
 You could use cardstock and lay on one each place setting, but instead of spending money on expensive paper, just frame it and place in the center of the table.
-If your décor is bright and cheery, try one of these sleek metal frames in several trendy holiday colors — including festive red, green, blue and silver — or go for a classic and stylish look with the avant-garde wood frame in either silver or gold.
+If your décor is bright and cheery, try one of these sleek metal frames in several trendy holiday colors — including festive red, green, blue and silver — or go for a classic and stylish look with the avant-garde wood frame or a dramatic ornate wood frame in Silver, Gold or Burnt Gold.

 Alternatively, personalized place cards will also take the confusion out of the seating arrangements, and the miniature frames can act as take-home gifts for your guests after the festivities.